burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 19. In C++, converting a *void pointer* to any reference type requires an explicit cast operation.
 In C, this is done implicitly.

 20. Unconditional branching through `goto` is allowed in the middle of a nested block in C (while initialization of automatic variables is not guaranteed).
 This is not allowed in C++ in general.
     > But there is an exception.
 The exception is for POD types - you may skip their initialization.
-However, there are no guarantees for the initialization of vairable with POD Type.
+However, there are no guarantees for the initialization of variables with POD Type.

 21. In C++, there are more stringent requirements for inline functions - an `inline` function must be declared similar in all source files.
 In C99 this is not the case.

 22. In C++, an `inline` function, in terms of code, can have an address and static variables inside.
 In C, it is not allowed.

-23. In C99 and in C++, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in `*.h`.
+23. In C99 and C++, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in `*.h`.
 The compiler can choose to actually what to do:

     * Inline all calls of function
     * Not inline any calls of function